mieky/litti/README.md

 - HTML5 FileReader API

 Running:
+- start up a server and load it in a nice browser (up-to-date Chrome will do)
 - seeking requires HTTP 1.1 byte range support, so not just any server will do. [https://github.com/smgoller/rangehttpserver](rangehttpserver) does it right!

 Usage: